1956 Notre Dame Fighting Irish football team

-The 1956 Notre Dame Fighting Irish football team represented the University of Notre Dame as an independent during the 1956 college football season.
-Led by third-year head coach Terry Brennan, the Fighting Irish compiled a record of 2–8.
+The 1956 Notre Dame Fighting Irish football team was an American football team that represented the University of Notre Dame as an independent during the 1956 college football season.
+In their third year under head coach Terry Brennan, the Fighting Irish compiled a 2–8 record and were outscored by a total of 289 to 130.
+It was Notre Dame's first losing season since 1933 and is tied with the 1960 season as the worst winning percentage in program history.